top of page

 1. Understanding Yoga Beyond Poses

 Yoga is more than physical postures.
-A good 200 hour YTT teaches the full system of yoga—philosophy, ethics, breath, and meditation.
+A good 200 hour YTT teaches the full system of yoga—philosophy, ethics, breathwork, and meditation.
 You’ll learn:

 • How ancient teachings still apply today